astriaai/articles/blog/virtual-tryon.md

 ![alt_text](virtual-tryon/image8.png "image_tooltip")

-While generating the FaceID for the sweater, it’s important to mention the class name as either ‘Garment’ or ‘Clothing’, in case you have full body clothing like a dress or a swimsuit.
-If you want to just mask the upper body, for e.g. with shirts, t-shorts, tops, then use the class name ‘Shirt’.
-Similarly to mask the lower body use the class name ‘Pant.
+While generating the FaceID for the sweater, it’s important to mention the class name as either `clothing`, in case you have full body clothing like a dress or a swimsuit.
+If you want to just mask the upper body, for e.g. with shirts, t-shorts, tops, then use the class name `shirt`.
+Similarly to mask the lower body use the class name `pants`.
 This ensures that the tune preserves the appropriate part of the garment while generating the images.

 ![alt_text](virtual-tryon/image7.png "image_tooltip")